 Be prepared and keep a list of interesting but less urgent topics: These might work:

 - Good texts: either new or old ever-greens

-- Survey results, customer comments arranged in form of a chart
+- Survey results, customer comments arranged in the form of a chart

 If these situations happen too often, consider sending newsletters less frequently.